Eating Disorder Statistics & Key Research | Eating Disorders Victoria

 Eating disorders and LGBTIQA+ communities

-• People who are LGBTIQA+ are at a greater risk for disordered eating behaviours (Calzo et.al, 2017).
+People who are LGBTIQA+ are at a greater risk for disordered eating behaviours (Calzo et al, 2017).

-• Gay, lesbian and bisexual teens may be at higher risk of binge eating than their heterosexual peers (Austin et.al., 2009).
+• Gay, lesbian and bisexual teens may be at higher risk of binge eating than their heterosexual peers (Austin et al., 2009).

-Eating disorders and income, education and ethnicity
+Eating disorders and cultural and ethnic diversity

-• Eating disorders occur in all ethnicities, nationalities and cultural backgrounds (Schamberg et.al., 2017).
+Eating disorders occur in all ethnicities, nationalities and cultural backgrounds (Schamberg et al., 2017).

-• A 2019 review found that at any one-time prevalence of eating disorders is 4.6% in America, 2.2% in Europe and 3.5% in Asia (Galmiche et.al., 2019).
+• A 2019 review found that at any point in time (one-time prevalence) eating disorders occur all over the world, specifically, 4.6% in America, 2.2% in Europe and 3.5% in Asia (Galmiche et al., 2019).

-• A recent research study found that 28% of Indigenous high school students have an eating disorder compared to 22% of other Australian teens (Burt et.al., 2020).
+• A recent research study found that 28% of Indigenous high school students have an eating disorder compared to 22% of other Australian teens (Burt et al., 2020).

 • Binge eating disorders are as common, if not more common, among Aboriginal and Torres Strait Islander youth (Hay & Carriage, 2012).

-Eating disorder and co-occurring conditions
+Eating disorders and co-occurring conditions

 Eating disorders are frequently associated with other psychological and physical disorders such as depression, anxiety disorders, substance abuse and personality disorders (Hudson et.al, 2007).